Last Updated: July 06, 2020

 Last Updated: June, 2020

-India has the 10th-largest arable land resources in the world.
+India has the 10th-largest arable land resource in the world.
 With 20 agri-climatic regions, all the 15 major climates in the world exist in India.
 The country also has 46 of the 60 soil types in the world.
-India is the largest producer of spices, pulses, milk, tea, cashew and jute; and the second largest producer of wheat, rice, fruits and vegetables, sugarcane, cotton and oilseeds.
-Further, India is second in global production of fruits and vegetables and is the largest producer of mango and banana.
-During 2018-19* crop year, food grain production is estimated at record 284.95 million tonnes.
-In 2019-20, Government of India is targeting food grain production of 291.10** million tonnes.
-Production of horticulture crops in India is estimated at record 310.7 million metric tonne (MMT) in 2018-19 as per final estimates.
-India has the largest livestock population of around 535.78 million which translates to around 31 per cent of world population.
-Gross irrigated area under food grains is estimated to have grown to 64.8 million hectares in FY19.
+India is the largest producer of spices, pulses, milk, tea, cashew, and jute, and the second largest producer of wheat, rice, fruits and vegetables, sugarcane, cotton, and oilseeds.
+Further, India is second in the global production of fruits and vegetables and is the largest producer of mango and banana.
+During 2019-20* crop year, food grain production was estimated to reach a record 295.67 million tonnes (MT).
+In 2020-21, Government of India is targeting food grain production of 298 MT.